huixie90/cpp_papers/concat.md

 ## Bidirectional Range

-`concat_view` can be `bidirectional_range` if the underlying ranges satisfy the following conditions:
+`concat_view` can model `bidirectional_range` if the underlying ranges satisfy the following conditions:

 - Every underlying range models `bidirectional_range`
 - If the iterator is at nth range's begin position, after `operator--` it should go to (n-1)th's range's end-1 position.
 This means, the (n-1)th range has to support either